supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

-# Lab 02: Work with Azure Repos and GitHub
+# Lab 02: Version Controlling with Git in Azure Repos

 ## Lab overview